StudioNetting/_s/readme.txt

 = Does this theme support any plugins? =

-sn includes support for Infinite Scroll in Jetpack.
+This theme includes support for Infinite Scroll in Jetpack.

 == Changelog ==

-= 1.0 - May 12 2015 =
+= 0.1 - May 18 2018 =
-* Initial release
+* Setup of our own version of the starter theme

 == Credits ==